girochat/RhoAModelling/README.md

 ### License

 This repository is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE.txt) for more details.